dalex01/fsnd_coference/README.md

 4. Helpers
   - `_copySessionToForm` - copy relevant fields from Session to SessionForm
   - `_createSessionObject` - create Session object, returning SessionForm/request
-  - `_addToSpeakersSessions` - add or delete session to speakers sessions list
   - `_copySpeakerProfileToForm` - copy relevant fields from Speaker to SpeakerForm

 Each Conference can contain several Sessions.
 Ancestor relationship was used to model this relation.
 Sessions unique key is created using Conference key.
 So particular Conference is a parent for particular set of Sessions.